beni045/gesture_controlled_robot_pet/README.md

 * Build robot base without using the Arduino or the ultrasonic sensors, you can find the instructions [here](https://drive.google.com/file/d/1nSlkYJ7oCfMkG1p-KDfVHdLQt3B4Nmo5/view)
 * Connect robot base parts to Raspberry Pi (see pinout in RaspberryPi_robot_pet/server_v9.py)
 * Connect Raspberry Pi Camera to CAMERA1 on the Atlas 200 DK, you can follow this [guide](https://support.huaweicloud.com/intl/en-us/qs-atlas200dkappc32/atlased_04_0006.html)
+* Set the output voltage of the power bank to 12 V. (Hold the power button and then double click a few times.)
+  * The Atlas Board can be connected to the "DC-Out" port; the router and the Pi can be connected to the USB ports.
 * [Router connection](https://github.com/kylerhunag/gesture_controlled_robot_pet/wiki/Router-Connection-Setup-Guide) (After you've completed 1st step of [Atlas 200DK Setup](https://github.com/kylerhunag/gesture_controlled_robot_pet/edit/main/README.md#atlas-200dk-setup) and 2nd step of [Raspberry Pi Setup](https://github.com/kylerhunag/gesture_controlled_robot_pet/edit/main/README.md#raspberry-pi-setup))
   * Raspberry Pi connected to Atlas 200DK via wireless connection
   * Atlas 200DK connected to the router via Ethernet cord